- ABOUT OUR SCHOOL

 2. Off-campus School events must fulfill the following requirements:

 a.
-All events and activities sponsored by Bolles organizations must be approved by the middle school principal and must be chaperoned by School personnel or by persons designated by the administration.
+All events and activities sponsored by Bolles organizations must be approved by the middle school head and must be chaperoned by School personnel or by persons designated by the administration.

 b.
 Students attending events away from the Bolles campus should conduct themselves as they would for an on-campus event.